Split digraphs

 \subsection{Splittance of a directed graph}

-We begin with a generalization of graph splittance in Definition~\ref{def:gsplit} to digraphs. \begin{definition}[Digraph splittance] Define $\sigma(\vec{G})$ to be the minimum number of arcs to be added to or removed from $\vec{G}$ in order to obtain a split digraph. \end{definition} The following defines two measures on arbitrary partitions $\mS=\{\Spm,\Sp,\Sm,\S0\}$, which we show in Lemma~\ref{lem:minsplitpart} tells us how close $\mS$ is to being a split partition. \begin{definition}[Split partition measures] Let $\mathcal{S} = \{\Spm,\Sp,\Sm,\S0\}$ be an arbitrary vertex partition with $k=|\Spm\cup\Sp|$ and $l=|\Spm\cup\Sm|$.
-Define the {\it split partition measures} $\bar{\sm}(\mathcal{S})$ and $\ubar{\sm}(\mathcal{S})$ as
+We begin this section with a generalization of graph splittance in Definition~\ref{def:gsplit} to digraphs. \begin{definition}[Digraph splittance] Define $\sigma(\vec{G})$ to be the minimum number of arcs to be added to or removed from $\vec{G}$ in order to obtain a split digraph. \end{definition} The following defines two measures on arbitrary partitions $\mS=\{\Spm,\Sp,\Sm,\S0\}$, which as we show in Lemma~\ref{lem:minsplitpart} tell us how close $\mS$ is to being a split partition. \begin{definition}[Split partition measures] Let $\mS = \{\Spm,\Sp,\Sm,\S0\}$ be an arbitrary vertex partition.
+With $k\equiv |\Spm|+|\Sp|$ and $l\equiv |\Spm|+|\Sm|$, define the {\it split partition measures} $\bar{\sm}(\mS)$ and $\ubar{\sm}(\mS)$ as

 \end{definition} By the definition of $k$ and $l$ in Definition~\ref{def:splitmeas}, we have the equivalent formulation

 \begin{lem} For an arbitrary partition $\mS = \{\Spm,\Sp,\Sm,\S0\}$, we have

 \end{lem}